rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_administrator.md

 ![][admin3]

 :   1. **Image Controls** Provides image-specific control options.
-[20%, 47%]
+[10%, 47%, sw]
     2. **Gallery Controls** Gives you the ability to see jobs status, manage galleries, configure RokGallery settings, and upload new images.
-[20%, 77%]
+[10%, 77%, sw]
     3. **Filter Controls** Filters have a range of variables such as gallery, file type, published, etc. to allow you to sort your images for simple and efficient management.
 Statistics for the filters appear on the right-side of the row.
-[33%, 16%]
+[30%, 14%, se]

 RokGallery's Component Administrator is broken into two main areas.